 If you have money saved, it is is wise to pay a down payment on your car purchase.
 Firstly, a down payment builds equity in the car before you even make a payment on your auto loan.
 Secondly, putting down a down payment lowers the amount that you owe on your car purchase, which means that you will be able to borrow less from your lender.
 A lower loan amount means that you can either pay off the car in a shorter amount of time and will pay less interest.
 Keep in mind that you can trade in an old vehicle that will count towards the purchase of your newer car.

 Apply for a loan

 Once you’ve done your prepwork for securing financing for your new or used vehicle, it is time to apply for financing options.
 You only need three things to apply for a loan!
-It is very simple and takes only a few minutes to apply and see all of the financing options available to you in Virginia.
+It is very simple and takes only a few minutes to apply and see all of the financing options available to you in Your State.
 In order to qualify for financing options you must:

 - Have a valid driver’s license

 - Be able to obtain proof of car insurance